 On-Disc DLC in general...and bad DLC.
 See below for one game he ALSO complains about having it.

-He's never liked online passes and despises things that prevent used games from being played/sold easily, so he completely blew his stack when he found out that the Xbox One charged a fee for disc-sharing.
+He's never liked online passes and despises things that prevent used games from being played/sold easily, so he completely blew his stack when he heard that the Xbox One charged a fee for disc-sharing.
+Although he's calmed down about it now since it's been confirmed that there is no fee for disc-sharing.

 Caustic Critic: Despite the name, he's usually pretty nice.
 Nowhere did this become more apparent than when he teamed up with Spoony at E3 2010, where the two practically became a Good Cop/Bad Cop comedy duo.
 When Joe does lose his temper, it's usually over something most people would be frustrated about, and he manages to get control of himself quite quickly.
 He even always takes the time to point out things he likes in games he doesn't like, and makes the reviews funny whether or not he makes fun of the game.